joeseibel/codegen-demo/README.md

  * Select the system in the outline view.
 Right click, select Ocarina menu and then the appropriate code generator

-# Compile the code for POK
+# Compile & run the code for POK
  * Install POK on your system.
 Make sure the x86 toolchain is working
  * Copy the functional code in the partitions.
 For the single partition example, copy all the c files into the partition directory (generated-code/module/pr).